 Let’s not beat around the bush here, decorating a house is expensive!
-Kitchen cost A LOT and don’t get me started with sofas.
-Unfortunately, most of us do not have endless savings to afford it all and with often unforeseen expenses no one has money to waste by the end of a renovation.
+Kitchens cost A LOT and don’t get me started with sofas.
+Unfortunately, most of us do not have endless saving funds to afford it all, and with often unforeseen expenses no one has money to waste by the end of a renovation.
 So here are my 5 tips to easily save money when decorating a house so you can afford those marble effect tiles or pay for the brass-finish premium for your kitchen.

 Do the painting yourself

 This can be one of the biggest money savers when it comes to decorating a house.
 Yes, it is long but it is so simple to do that I couldn’t imagine paying someone else to do it.
 All you will need is the paint of your choice, good quality paint brushes and rolls, masquing tape, some protective material for the floor and furniture (I used old bed sheets) and cleaning products (because trust me, there will be spillages).